naga-mantha/tempcode/apps/layout/documentation.md

 - Blocks: On block creation — for all existing users.
 On new user creation — for all existing blocks.
 - Live overrides: Provided via GET under `filters.<key>`; merged with saved values using FilterResolutionMixin._collect_filters.
 - Propagation to blocks: For each block, the merged values are namespaced and injected into the block’s GET (`{block_name}__{layout_block_id}__filters.<key>`).
 Blocks consume these instance-scoped filters and render accordingly.
+ - Single-default invariant is enforced at the database level to avoid race conditions under concurrent updates.

 Block Integration Details